D4wnstar/aetherwisp/Analisi/Analisi reale/Equazioni differenziali/Equazioni differenziali parziali/Casi importanti/Laplace's equation.md

 The same can be proven for Poisson's equations, as the function $f$ cancels out either way.
 We can express this as a sort of corollary:

 > [!info] Corollary, first uniqueness theorem
-> The solution to Laplace's equation in a volume $V$ is uniquely determined if the function $f$ and the value of $\psi$ on all boundaries are specified.
+> The solution to Poisson's equation in a volume $V$ is uniquely determined if the function $f$ and the value of $\psi$ on all boundaries are specified.

 ##### Electrostatic interpretation
 This theorem (especially the corollary) is of particular use in electrostatics, where the [[electric potential]] obeys Poisson's equation.
 The corollary can therefore be stated as: